tock/tock/doc/wg/core/notes/core-notes-2020-09-11.md

   * Phil: There's a bunch of work, but it's pretty mechanical.
 I think the most of it is deciding the details that we're doing now.
  * Amit: Timeline is getting delayed unsurprisingly.
 ### CTAP
  * Alistair: Mostly working on Tock.
-It's the ubikey authentication thing.
+It's the Yubikey authentication thing.
 FIDO spec.
 U2F used CTAP version 1.
 We've got CTAP version 2.

 ## Alarm Redesign
  * Amit: Ready to go, modulo some help testing on some devices.